-Rejection hurts and can be hard to deal with.
-As a result, many of us choose to avoid situations that might force us into dealing with the pain and upset being rejected can cause.
+How to deal with rejection when it hurts so much?
+After being kicked in the teeth, many of us choose to avoid situations that might force us into dealing with the pain and upset being rejected can cause.
 Is this actually the most constructive way of going about our daily lives?
-Probably not!
+Probably not.

-Put another way, rejection is undoubtedly bound up with negativity and feelings of discord.
+Rejection is undoubtedly bound up with negativity and feelings of discord.
 Now, it's easy to understand why rejection is frequently viewed in this light, but is that all that rejection means to us?
 Rejection of something that is itself negative can be a positive thing, right?
-The proverb 'every cloud has a silver lining' suggests that facing rejection when you do not want to can open up new opportunities on the horizon.
+The proverb 'every cloud has a silver lining' suggests that facing rejection – even when you do not want to – can actually mean new opportunities on the horizon.

-It's also important to understand that feeling rejected and dealing with hurt is something that will happen during our lives whether we like it or not.
-Indeed, understanding this is the first step to learning how to cope with it.
+It's also important to remember that feeling rejected and dealing with hurt is something that will happen during our lives whether we like it or not.
+Indeed, understanding this is the first step in learning how to cope with it.
 What do psychologists and other experts in feelings of happiness and well-being have to say on the subject of mastering rejection?

 Some people seem to have such thick skin that they think they can deal with rejection like it's water off a duck's back.
 Think of the jobbing actor who puts their heart and soul into audition after audition only to hear later that they didn't get the part.
 Do such people simply not feel a sense of hurt when they don't get the role?
 Of course not.

 Rejection hurts: how can we deal with it?

 However, they might have developed better coping strategies so they know how to deal with rejection when it comes around.
 The fact is that the rejection we might feel from being turned down is perfectly natural.
 It's in no sense 'abnormal' to feel upset about being rejected.
 Then why does it happen?